appsody/website/content/docs/stacks/publish.md

 # Publishing Stacks

-You have developed, packaged and tested a stack, now you can make it to others, so that other developers can use your stack's functionalities to accelerate development of their cloud native applications.
+After you develop, package, and test a stack, you can make it available so that other developers can use your stack's functionalities to accelerate development of their cloud native applications.
 You can make a stack available by contributing it to the Appsody project, or by publishing it with a web hosting service.

 ## Contribute a stack to Appsody
 You can now contribute your stack by following these steps: